|

 Many years ago, Jay was the pastor of a church about 30 minutes away from our house.
 We had to go down several country roads to get there.
 One of the scenic views we passed each time was the back side of a Christmas tree farm.

 My husband made several comments about the owners’ ability to grow nice trees.
 Over the years we watched little sprouts become pretty big trees.
-It was really neat to keep your eye on one or two of them and watch them fill out and grow.
+It was really neat to keep our eyes on one or two of them and watch them fill out and grow.
 As we would drive past them, I usually tried to pick out which ones would be the best trees for decorating.

 One Sunday as we were driving by, one of the little trees I had been watching caught my eye.
 Because it was turning out so nicely, I thought what a nice Christmas tree it would make one day.
 The color was beautiful, and the shape was nearly perfect!
 In my mind, I envisioned a family picking it out and cutting it down with joy.